Slider0007/AI-on-the-edge-device/README.md

 ### Download Firmware Package
 Officially released firmware packages can be downloaded from [releases](https://github.com/slider0007/AI-on-the-edge-device/releases) page.<br>
 A possibly already available development version (upcoming release version) can be previewed [here](https://github.com/Slider0007/AI-on-the-edge-device/pulls?q=is%3Aopen+is%3Apr+label%3A%22autorelease%3A+pending%22).

+⚠️ **Please do not use the source files directly from the repository, not even for the preparation of the SD card!** Use only files related to the download sources mentioned here (official precompiled release packages or test versions).
+Otherwise, full functionality cannot be guaranteed.<br>

 ### Option 1: Web Installer (Only For Released Versions)